achintw/Employee-Task-Management-System/README.md

 # Employee-Task-Management-System
 Basic website to practice CRUD operations in php for my internship.
-Incorporate the basic use of SESSION in php, CRUD operations, form making and enabling authorisations on login and registration screens.
+Incorporate the basic use of session in php, CRUD operations, form making and enabling authorisations on login and registration screens.

 ![main page](https://github.com/achintw/Employee-Task-Management-System/assets/121821415/212889fc-cd2d-48ca-b665-31ec5d485402)